fz172/fanfly/_posts/2026-07-29-underseat_cover_plates.md

 ## TLDR

-- Still work in progress but mostly done, prepared the underseat coverplates for installation
+- Still work in progress but mostly done, prepared the underseat cover plates for installation

 ## Details

 There are several cover plates under the pilot and copilot seats.
-They cover the gaps below the seats, and closes the access to the main spar area.
+They cover the gaps below the seats, and close the access to the main spar area.

 The plates were very difficult to install.
 They fit very tight in the space.
-I do a few rounds of test fit and marked edges to be trimmed and took them to a benchgrinder, then repeat.
+I did a few rounds of test fitting and marked the edges to be trimmed, then took them to a bench grinder and repeated.

 ### The Front Side